Mwanga II of Buganda: Reign

 Mwanga came to the throne at the age of 16.
 He increasingly regarded the greatest threat to his rule as coming from the Christian missionaries who had gradually penetrated Buganda.
-His father had played-off the three religious traditions - Catholics, Protestants, and Muslims - against each other and thus had balanced the influence of the powers that were backing each group in order to extend their reach into Africa.
-Mwanga II took a much more aggressive approach, expelling missionaries and insisting that Christian converts abandon their faith or face death.
-A year after becoming king he executed Yusufu Rugarama, Makko Kakumba, and Nuuwa Sserwanga, who had converted to Christianity on 31 January 1885.
-On 29 October 1885, he had the incoming 37 year old Anglican archbishop James Hannington assassinated on the eastern border (Busoga) of his kingdom.
+His father had played-off the three religious traditions – Catholics, Protestants, and Muslims – against each other and thus had balanced the influence of the powers that were backing each group in order to extend their reach into Africa.
+Mwanga II took a much more aggressive approach.

-For Mwanga, the ultimate humiliation was the male Catholic pages of his harem resisting his advances.
-According to tradition, the king was the centre of power and authority, and he could dispense with any life as he wished.
-It was unheard of for mere pages to reject the wishes of a king.
-Given those conflicting values, Mwanga was determined to rid his kingdom of the new teaching and its followers.
-Mwanga therefore precipitated a showdown in May 1886 by ordering converts in his court to choose between their new faith and complete obedience to his orders and kingdom.

-It is believed that at least 30 Catholic and Protestant neophytes went to their deaths.
-Twenty-two of the men, who had converted to Catholicism, were burned alive at Namugongo in June 1886 and later became known as the Uganda Martyrs.
-Among those executed were two Christians who held the court position of Master of the Pages, Joseph Mukasa Balikuddembe and Charles Lwanga.
-They had repeatedly defied the king by rescuing royal pages in their care from sexual exploitation by Mwanga.
+On his orders, the Uganda Martyrs, a group of 22 Catholic and 23 Anglican converts to Christianity in the kingdom of Buganda, now part of Uganda, were executed between 31 January 1885 and 27 January 1887.
+The deaths took place at a time when there was a three-way religious struggle for political influence at the Buganda royal court.
+The episode also occurred against the backdrop of the "Scramble for Africa" – the invasion, occupation, division, colonization and annexation of African territory by European powers.

 These murders and Mwanga's continued resistance alarmed the British, who backed a rebellion by Christian and Muslim groups who supported Mwanga's half brother and defeated Mwanga at Mengo in 1888.
 Mwanga's brother, Kiweewa Nnyonyintono, was elevated to the throne.
 He lasted exactly one month and was replaced on the throne by another brother, Kabaka Kalema Muguluma.
 However, Mwanga escaped and negotiated with the British.
 In exchange for handing over some of his sovereignty to the British East Africa Company, the British changed their backing to Mwanga, who swiftly removed Kalema from the throne in 1889.
-He later converted to Christianity and was baptised as a Protestant.
+Mwanga later converted to Christianity and was baptized as a Protestant.